knpuniversity/symfony4/sfcasts/uploads/delete-file.md

 # Deleting Files

-The next thing our file gallery needs is the ability to delete existing files.
-I know this tutorial is all about uploading, but in these chapters, we're accidentally creating a rich API for our Article references: we already have the ability to get all references for a specific article, create a new reference and download a reference's file.
+The next thing our file gallery needs is the ability to delete files.
+I know this tutorial is all about uploading... but in these chapters, we're sorta, *accidentally* creating a nice API for our Article references.
+We already have the ability to get all references for a specific article, create a new reference and download a reference's file.
 Now we need an endpoint to delete a reference.

 Add a new function at the bottom called `deleteArticleReference()`.
-Put the `@Route()` above this with `/admin/article/references/{id}`, `name="admin_article_delete_references"` and - this will be important - `methods={"DELETE"}`.
+Put the `@Route()` above this with `/admin/article/references/{id}`, `name="admin_article_delete_reference"` and - this will be important - `methods={"DELETE"}`.
 We do *not* want to make it possible to make a GET request to this endpoint.
-First, because that's dangerous.
-And second, if we kept building out the API, we would want to have a different endpoint for making a GET request to `/admin/article/references/{id}` - it would return the JSON for that one reference.
+First, because that's crazy-dangerous.
+And second, because if we kept building out the API, we would want to have a different endpoint for making a GET request to `/admin/article/references/{id}` that would return the JSON for that one reference.

 Inside, add the `ArticleReference $reference` argument and then we'll add our normal security check.
 In fact, copy it from above and put it here.

 ## The deleteFile() Service Method

 Ok: how can we delete a file?
-Through Filesystem of course!
+Through the magic of Flysystem of course!
 And the best place for that logic to live is probably `UploaderHelper`.
 We already have functions for uploading two types of files, getting the public path and reading a stream.
-Copy the `reedStream()` function declaration, paste, rename that to `deleteFile()` and remove the return type.
+Copy the `readStream()` function declaration, paste, rename it to `deleteFile()` and remove the return type.

 We'll start the same way: by grabbing whichever filesystem we need.
 Next say `$result = $filesystem->delete()` and pass that `$path`.
 Finally, code defensively: